wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-choices-create-vm.md

 [Azure hybrid cloud test environments][]

 <!-- LINKS -->
-[overview]: ../resource-group-overview.md
+[overview]: /documentation/articles/resource-group-overview

-[Create a virtual machine running Windows]: virtual-machines-windows-tutorial.md
+[Create a virtual machine running Windows]: /documentation/articles/virtual-machines-windows-tutorial

-[Equivalent Resource Manager and Service Management commands for virtual machine operations with the Azure CLI for Mac, Linux, and Windows]:xplat-cli-azure-manage-vm-asm-arm.md
+[Equivalent Resource Manager and Service Management commands for virtual machine operations with the Azure CLI for Mac, Linux, and Windows]: /documentation/articles/xplat-cli-azure-manage-vm-asm-arm
-[Deploy and manage virtual machines using Azure Resource Manager templates and the Azure CLI]: virtual-machines-deploy-rmtemplates-azure-cli.md
+[Deploy and manage virtual machines using Azure Resource Manager templates and the Azure CLI]: /documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli
-[Create and preconfigure a Windows virtual machine with Resource Manager and Azure PowerShell]:  virtual-machines-ps-create-preconfigure-windows-resource-manager-vms.md
+[Create and preconfigure a Windows virtual machine with Resource Manager and Azure PowerShell]: /documentation/articles/virtual-machines-ps-create-preconfigure-windows-resource-manager-vms
-[Deploy and manage virtual machines using Azure Resource Manager templates and PowerShell]: virtual-machines-deploy-rmtemplates-powershell.md
+[Deploy and manage virtual machines using Azure Resource Manager templates and PowerShell]: /documentation/articles/virtual-machines-deploy-rmtemplates-powershell
-[Use Azure PowerShell to create and preconfigure Windows virtual machines]: virtual-machines-ps-create-preconfigure-windows-vms.md
+[Use Azure PowerShell to create and preconfigure Windows virtual machines]: /documentation/articles/virtual-machines-ps-create-preconfigure-windows-vms
-[How to create a custom virtual machine running Windows]: virtual-machines-windows-create-custom.md
+[How to create a custom virtual machine running Windows]: /documentation/articles/virtual-machines-windows-create-custom

-[How to capture a Windows virtual machine to use as an image]:virtual-machines-capture-image-windows-server.md
+[How to capture a Windows virtual machine to use as an image]: /documentation/articles/virtual-machines-capture-image-windows-server

-[Create and upload a Windows Server VHD to Azure]: virtual-machines-create-upload-vhd-windows-server.md
+[Create and upload a Windows Server VHD to Azure]: /documentation/articles/virtual-machines-create-upload-vhd-windows-server

-[Create a virtual machine for a website with Visual Studio]: virtual-machines-dotnet-create-visual-studio-powershell.md
+[Create a virtual machine for a website with Visual Studio]: /documentation/articles/virtual-machines-dotnet-create-visual-studio-powershell
-[Deploy Azure resources using the Compute, Network, and Storage .NET libraries]: virtual-machines-arm-deployment.md
+[Deploy Azure resources using the Compute, Network, and Storage .NET libraries]: /documentation/articles/virtual-machines-arm-deployment

-[Sign in to the virtual machine]: virtual-machines-log-on-windows-server.md
+[Sign in to the virtual machine]: /documentation/articles/virtual-machines-log-on-windows-server

-[Attach a data disk]: storage-windows-attach-disk.md
+[Attach a data disk]: /documentation/articles/storage-windows-attach-disk

-[Base configuration test environment]: virtual-machines-base-configuration-test-environment.md
+[Base configuration test environment]: /documentation/articles/virtual-machines-base-configuration-test-environment

-[Azure hybrid cloud test environments]: virtual-machines-hybrid-cloud-test-environments.md
+[Azure hybrid cloud test environments]: /documentation/articles/virtual-machines-hybrid-cloud-test-environments